-CASANOVA DI NERI is an estate winery in Torrenieri in the Montalcino region of Tuscany, Italy.
-The late Giovanni Neri founded the estate in 1971 when he planted his first vineyards, releasing his first wine in 1978.
-After Giovanni died in 1991 his son, Giacomo Neri (53 in 2018), took over here.
-Giacomo’s own children are Giovanni (27 in 2018) who manages the vines and is winemaker, Gianlorenzo (24 in 2018) who handles the commercial side, and Marianna.
-Giacomo Neri’s sister Gianna Neri owns the Col di Lamo winery, also in Torrenieri.
+Casanova di Neri is an organic and family owned estate winery in Fiesole in the Montalcino region of Tuscany, Italy.
+It makes three very distinctive Brunello di Montalcino red wines.
+Giovanni Neri, a wheat merchant, founded the estate in 1971 having moved to Montalcino.
+He planted his first vineyards, releasing his first wine in 1978.
+After Giovanni died in 1991 his son, Giacomo Neri (53 in 2018), took over.
+Giacomo’s own children are Giovanni (27 in 2018) who manages the vines and is winemaker, and Gianlorenzo (24 in 2018) who handles the commercial side, and Marianna.
+Giacomo Neri’s sister Gianna Neri also owns an estate in Montalcino called Col di Lamo in nearby Torrenieri.

-ESTATE VINEYARDS–CERRETALTO / The Cerretalto vineyard is located on land in Torrenieri acquired by Giacomo Neri’s father in 1971, who planted the first 1.5 hectares (3.7 acres) as soon as he held title to the land.
-In 1992, another 2.5 hectares (6.2 acres) were planted on R110 rootstock and using budwood from cuttings taken from 36 Sangiovese vines in Cerretalto which were selected for producing small berries with thick skins (this budwood is also used to produce new vines for replanting across all Casanova di Neri vineyards (eg. when re-planting the Cetine Tenuta Nuova, see below).
-Cerretalto comprises a natural amphitheatre, on and around the top of a hill, and thus on sloping ground, and isolated from other vineyards.
-It is east-facing, and is around 500-1,000 metres (1,640-3,280 feet) from a bend in the Asso river.
-‘This is a windy spot,’ Giacomo Neri told me at the winery on Friday 03rd November 2017, ‘so the vines here need extra time to ripen because they ripen slowly.
+Cerretalto vineyard: The Cerretalto vineyard in Torrenieri is located on land acquired in 1971 by Giacomo Neri’s father, who planted the first 1.5 hectares (3.7 acres) there as soon as he held title to the land.
+In 1992, another 2.5 hectares (6.2 acres) were planted on R110 rootstock, using Sangiovese budwood from cuttings taken from 36 vines in Cerretalto, selected for their small, thick-skinned berries.
+This budwood is also used for replanting across the estate’s vineyards (eg. when re-planting Cetine and Tenuta Nuova, see below).
+Cerretalto comprises five vineyard blocks, in a natural amphitheatre, on and around the top of a hill, and thus on sloping ground, The vines are isolated from other vineyards.
+It is on the edge of the delimited Montalcino region (the Orcia DOC begins on the other side) around 500-1,000 metres (1,640-3,280 feet) from a bend in the Asso river.
+It is east-facing, so the wines have a cool climate elegance.
+‘This is a windy spot,’ Giacomo Neri told me at the winery on Friday 03rd November 2017, ‘so the vines need extra time because they ripen slowly.
 We do not make Cerretalto every year.’
-The soil type is galestro with alluvial stones and degraded rock of volcanic origin mixed in, whose red hue derives from a strong presence of iron, and also magnesium.
-The average production of Cerretalto is 8,000 bottles.
-Cerretalto typically smells of blood, cherry, graphite, and iron.
+The soils are rocky, comprising galestro with alluvial stones and degraded rock of volcanic origin mixed in, whose red hue derives from a strong presence of iron, and also magnesium.
+The reason the previous owner sold the land was because he found its rocky nature too much of a challenge.

 An additional 4 hectare (9.9 acre) vineyard located here which is on flatter ground is called Spereta (of which more below) and whose grapes go into the White Label Brunello.